-- Any athlete that fails a Covid-19 screen will be recommended to have a Covid-19 test or required to quarantine in accordance with CDC guidelines unless medically cleared by a physician, nurse practitioner or Physician's Assistant. - For any potentially exposed athlete who is currently not demonstrating COVID-19 symptoms the 14-day quarantine is required. - It is highly recommended to have exposed athletes tested. - A Covid-19 positive athlete is required to isolate in accordance with CDC guidelines for 10 days.
+- Any athlete that fails a Covid-19 screen will be recommended to have a Covid-19 test or required to quarantine in accordance with CDC guidelines unless medically cleared by a physician, nurse practitioner or Physician's Assistant. - Any athlete that has been exposed through the contact tracing process who is currently not demonstrating COVID-19 symptoms will be required to complete 14-day quarantine.
+Any student athlete that has been exposed will be tested according to NOC protocol.
+A Covid-19 positive athlete is required to isolate in accordance with CDC guidelines for a minimum 10 days. - If an athlete tests positive within 5 days from a contest, the athlete must disclose the positive test to the coach who must inform the opposing team(s) within 24 hours of receiving the positive test results.

-NORTHERN OKLAHOMA COLLEGE ATHLETICS GRADUAL RETURN TO PLAY FOLLOWING COVID 19 below to ensure a safe return to play.
+NORTHERN OKLAHOMA COLLEGE ATHLETICS GRADUAL RETURN TO PLAY FOLLOWING COVID 19

+Student-Athletes at Northern Oklahoma College Enid and Tonkawa will follow a gradual return to play after testing positive for Covid-19.
+Each athlete will follow the six-step chart below to ensure a safe return to play.
 They will be assessed individually and the protocol may vary depending on their needs.
 The health and well-being of our athletes is a priority.
 This protocol provides a safe return to play following Covid-19.